Jules Bordet: Awards and honours

 In March 1916, he was elected a Foreign Member of the Royal Society and in 1930, delivered their Croonian Lecture.
 In this lecture, Bordet also concluded that bacteriophages, the bacteria-killing "invisible viruses" discovered by Felix d'Herelle did not exist and that bacteria destroyed themselves using a process of autolysis.
 This theory collapsed in 1941 with the publication by Ruska of the first electron microscope pictures of bacteriophages.
+The Nobel Prize in Physiology or Medicine was awarded to him in 1919 for his discoveries relating to immunity.